Dig Appraisals is a Trusted Associate of Propstore, the world's leading auction house for film props and costumes.

 Donating a significant piece to a museum or institution?
 The IRS requires a USPAP-compliant appraisal completed within a specific window.
 See the Form 8283 guide for full requirements.

-Founded in 1999, Propstore is the world's leading entertainment memorabilia company, operating live and online auctions, a curated retail marketplace, and bespoke advisory services for estates and collections.
-Propstore has handled landmark sales of film and television props, costumes, and related artefacts, placing iconic pieces with collectors and institutions worldwide.
+Founded in 1998, Propstore is the world's leading entertainment memorabilia company, operating live and online auctions, a curated retail marketplace, and bespoke advisory services for estates and collections.
+Propstore has handled landmark sales of film and television props, costumes, and related artifacts, placing iconic pieces with collectors and institutions worldwide.

-The Propstore collection spans everything from screen-used props and costumes from major studio productions to personal items belonging to legendary figures in film and music.
+Propstore auctions offer everything from screen-used props and costumes from major studio productions to personal items belonging to legendary figures in film and music.

-USPAP-compliant valuations for guitars, costumes, props, manuscripts, and awards: for estate, insurance, and donation purposes.
+Visit Propstore.com →USPAP-compliant valuations for guitars, costumes, props, manuscripts, and signed material.

 Read guide →Whether you need an appraisal for insurance, estate planning, or a charitable donation, Helen Hall handles every engagement personally.